 There is only speculation on the origins of the Lanyard as we know it now in the marketing world.
-The word has long been used to describe rope or line used on sail boats and ships that is used to tie things down.
+The word has long been used to describe rope or line used on sailboats and ships that are used to tie things down.
 So, it follows that the lanyards we use in marketing are to hold things, whether around our necks, wrists or hooked onto pockets.

-The truth is that tying something to ones body in order to keep it handy, secure and safe from misplacement is a necessity that has been around forever.
-What we have today in our present day incarnation of the lanyard is part of the continuous evolution in its uses.
-Not only do we use our lanyards today to keep things handy and safe from loss, but also as marketing tool, identifiers in a crowd that signal to the general observer ones affiliation and personality.
+The truth is that tying something to one’s body in order to keep it handy, secure and safe from misplacement is a necessity that has been around forever.
+What we have today in our present-day incarnation of the lanyard is part of the continuous evolution in its uses.
+Not only do we use our lanyards today to keep things handy and safe from loss, but also as a marketing tool, identifiers in a crowd that signal to the general observer one’s affiliation and personality.

-Today lanyards can come in plain, printed or woven fabrics in any width desired and in an unlimited color variety.
-The attachments at the end such as adjustable beads, badge clips, carabiner hooks, metal clips, mobil string, oval shaped hooks, safety buckles, split rings and thumb shaped hooks give the designer unlimited options as to what to hang from them.
+Today lanyards can come in plain, printed or woven fabrics in any width desired and in unlimited color variations.
+The attachments at the end such as adjustable beads, badge clips, carabiner hooks, metal clips, mobile string, oval-shaped hooks, safety buckles, split rings and thumb shaped hooks give the designer unlimited options as to what to hang from them.

 In this day and age, lanyards are being used prolifically for ID badges, Smart Cards, USB flash drives, glasses, pens, phones, keys, MP3 players, lockets, toys, flashlights, compasses, whistles, and still, in some cases guns.
 Trends change, but with the ability to customize the lanyard itself, they are increasingly fashionable and add quite a splash to the wearer.
 So where its very common to see people in hospitals, schools, social service agencies, public events, trade shows and prisons use lanyards, we are also seeing social groups, corporations, and individuals using lanyards for their personal everyday use.